FractalBlocks/Fractal/DEVELOPMENT.md

 - Document and build an example of pausing View events (global and local)
 - Document and build an example of global listeners
 - Document ignored and passed view event handlers
+- Start prototyping of core implementation in WebAssembly (ASAP)
 - Flux-Challenge example and do a PR to Staltz repo (WIP)
 - Todo-mvc example in a separated repo
 - Asyncronous handling of groups, Fix styles in worker example (Fixes worker support)